-The transfer between the power supplies are to be effected automatically.
+The transfer between the power supplies is to be effected automatically.
 Loss and transfer of power is to be alarmed at the operator control station.
 The supply status of these feeders is to be displayed at the operator control station.

-3.3 Software
+3.3 Software and Hardware (1 October 2024)